kaseydoesmarketing/lrkjktnfdFIXED/GOOGLE_OAUTH_VERIFICATION_RESPONSE_EMAIL.md

 # Google Cloud OAuth Verification Response Email

-**Subject: OAuth Consent Screen Verification Issues Resolved - TitleTesterPro (Client ID: 618794070994-n4n3b75oktui4efj7671il3jvef23peu)**
+**Subject: Re: OAuth Verification Request - TitleTesterPro Demo Video and Scope Justifications**

 ---

-Dear Google Cloud OAuth Review Team,

-Thank you for your detailed feedback regarding our OAuth consent screen application for TitleTesterPro.
-We have addressed all identified issues and are providing the requested verification materials below.
+Hello Google Developer,

+Thank you for your patience while we reviewed your submission for project **titletesterpro**.

+We have addressed the following items for us to continue your app's verification as requested:

 ## **Application Information**
 - **Application Name:** TitleTesterPro